Neo4j Desktop is a really useful application for every graph enthusiast, developer, or analyst who uses Neo4j regularly.

 - Video : Statistics, Layouts, Selections, Exploring

-With this configuration it's possible to create a repository of predefined views (queries).
-These views are then accessible for users on the Search page in the form of a tab that user can add from repository with one click.
-There are two types of these views: query builder which returns data in the form of a paginated table with sortable columns and cypher query where user inputs any cypher query and visualize the result.
+With this configuration, it's possible to create a repository of predefined views (queries).
+These views are then accessible for users on the Search page in the form of a tab that the user can add from the repository with one click.
+There are two types of these views: query builder which returns data in the form of a paginated table with sortable columns and cypher query where the user inputs any cypher query and visualize the result.

 Users, Groups and Application Permissions

 Graphlytic is a web application where only defined users have access.
-Users can be included into groups and these groups can have all sorts of things defined with Application Permission, like if users of this group can only read data or if they can also input data.
-If they can export data, share visualizations, change global settings, create jobs and more.
+Users can be grouped into groups () and these groups can have all sorts of things defined with Application Permission, like if users of this group can only read data or if they can also input data.
+If they can export data, share visualizations, change global settings, create jobs, and more.

 Data Access Management (or Data Security)

-Every user group can have different permissions regarding which part of the graph (nodes and relationship) and which properties can be or can not be access by users of this group.
-This allows to create specialized user groups that have restricted privileges like can access the graph itself but can not access financial data stored in properties etc.
+Every user group can have different permissions regarding which part of the graph (nodes and relationship) and which properties can be or can not be accessed by users of this group.
+This allows creating specialized user groups that have restricted privileges like can access the graph itself but can not access financial data stored in properties etc.

-Graphlytic contains a ETL module (Extract, Transform, Load) which allows to create jobs in form of a XML document that defines set of steps that are executed when the job is started (manually or scheduled with CRON like expressions).
-Every step can produce a dataset that is then passed as a input to the next step.
-Steps are defined as usage of a driver with specific parameters.
+Graphlytic contains an ETL module (Extract, Transform, Load) which allows creating jobs in form of an XML document that defines a set of steps that are executed when the job is started (manually or scheduled with CRON like expressions).
+Every step can produce a dataset that is then passed as an input to the next step.
+Steps are defined as the usage of a driver with specific parameters.
 Graphlytic includes for instance drivers for CSV, Neo4j connection and Cypher execution, Mail, Groovy, Log, Text, XPath.
-New drivers can be inserted into Graphlytic installation, like when you need a specific JDBC driver or when you want to create your own driver in Java for some use case specific post-processing after data update.
+New drivers can be inserted into Graphlytic installation, like when you need a specific JDBC driver or when you want to create your own driver in Java for some use case-specific post-processing after data update.